adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

     }
 ```

-...to make a ground mesh - and then removing the range filter to create a surface mesh (this might take a while)!
+...to make a ground mesh - and then removing the range filter to create a surface mesh (this might take a while).
+Again, here's a sample, viewed in meshlab:

+(RPAS classification)[../images/rpas-classification1.jpg]

 ## Summary